tlin41390/MusicClassification/README.md

 features_3_df = pd.DataFrame(list(collection))
 features_3_df = features_3_df.drop(columns = ["_id"])
 ```
-with a similar process for the 30 second sample features.

 2) Create a GridFS file instance and get load the image files:
 ```